How does pressure regulator work

 Plumbing

-The answer to 'how does pressure regulator work' is a pressure regulator is a device that controls and maintains the water pressure in a plumbing system at a consistent, safe level.
-It does this by automatically adjusting the water flow to prevent excessive pressure from damaging pipes, fixtures, and appliances.
+The answer to 'how does pressure regulator work' is a pressure regulator is a device that controls the water pressure in a plumbing system.
+It is installed on the main water supply line to a home and reduces the incoming water pressure to a safe and consistent level for the home's plumbing fixtures and appliances.

 Step-by-Step Guide